 Intelligent Call Routing and Ticket Assignment

-Call routing has been the main focus of contact center automation, with Interactive Voice Response (IVR) as the representative technology.
+Call routing has been the main focus of customer support automation, with Interactive Voice Response (IVR) as the representative technology.
 Efficiently routing a call to the right agent is crucial to a successful first contact resolution.
 As the technology evolves, automation of ticket assignment in cloud-based CRMs like Salesforce and Zendesk is still critical for contact center efficiency.
 From the technology perspective, intelligent call routing (i.e., smart routing) can be cast as a supervised classification problem in machine learning: this setting has been extensively studied, it is widely applied and ready for production.
 For contact center owners, this is a good entry point for probing automation technology since its KPI is easy to define and multiple gains in contact center efficiency can be expected with only a short-term investment.

 The natural follow-up to intelligent routing is AI-assisted auto-suggestion of agent responses.
 With our machine learning hats one, we can frame this as a fine-grained classification problem with a much larger number of classes than the smart routing task.
 The increase in the number of classes naturally implies a more difficult classification problem.
 Therefore, it is necessary for the machine learning system to listen to conversations and learn from human agents at this stage.
 An auto-suggestion framework is a natural choice here.
 For contact center owners, it completely mitigates the risk of direct automation disrupting user satisfaction while enabling human agents to become more productive over time.

 Automating First-Contact Resolution